gkong/go-qweb/README.md

 for exercising the components and observing their performance.

 # qsess
+Package `qsess` is a server-side web session manager.
+It manages data which persists for the life of a session, so that one invocation of a REST API can store data which all subsequent calls during the life of the session can read and modify.
+It also manages client access to sessions via cookies or tokens.

+For example, a login function can authenticate a user and use `qsess` to store a user ID in session storage and return a cookie or token to the client.
+In each subsequent request, the client includes the cookie or token, and `qsess` checks the validity of the cookie or token (thereby authenticating the client) and makes the user ID available to the request handler.

+Another example use is for email address validation.
+The application creates a session, emails a token to the user, and remembers the email address and other user information in session storage.
+When the user visits a web page, including the token in the URL, the application can mark the email address as validated and close the session.

-Package `qsess` implements web sessions, with a user-definable session data type, support for cookies and tokens, session revocation by user id, and back-ends for goleveldb, Cassandra/Scylla, MySQL, and a simple, in-memory store.
+Package `qsess` provides a user-definable session data type, support for cookies and tokens, session revocation by user id, and back-ends for goleveldb, Cassandra/Scylla, MySQL, and a simple, in-memory store.

 It is independent of, but integrates easily with, routers, middleware frameworks, http.Request.Context(), etc.
-The core package, `qsess`, has zero dependencies beyond the standard library.
+The core package, `qsess`, has zero dependencies.
-Database back-ends, which reside in sub-packages, each depend on a database driver.
+Database back-ends, which reside in sub-packages, each depend only on a database-specific driver module.
 Back-end sub-packages currently include
 `qscql` (Cassandra/Scylla), `qsldb` (goleveldb), and `qsmy` (MySQL).

 # qctx
+Package `qctx` is a light-weight, type-safe, per-http-request state manager.

+Whereas `qsess` manages data that persists during an entire session, which can include many HTTP requests over a long time, `qctx` manages data that only persists for the life of a single request.
+This allows independently-coded software modules, such as stackable middleware modules, to share data.

-Package `qctx` is a light-weight, type-safe, per-http-request state manager, with simple middleware stacking and a few middleware and helper functions.
+The package includes a simple middleware stacking facility and a few middleware and helper functions.

-Request-scoped data is kept in a Ctx struct.
 Support is included for `net/http`, `julienschmidt/httprouter`, and `qsess` sessions.

 # example web application and load test